varadhodiyil/RaspberryPi-Garage-System/README.md

 * Raspberry Pi Camera or Web Cam
 * A garage model (Which you can make out of a shoe box or something...)

+### Programming Language : Python

+## Let's Began!
+Make the connections to the RaspberryPi as shown in the following schematic diagram (or make your own connection and modify in the program as you please).